-If you are in foreclosure and have decided that the property is not worth keeping, you may have heard the term, cash for keys.
+If you are in foreclosure in Miami and have decided that the property is not worth keeping, you may have heard the term, “cash for keys.”
 It sounds catchy and clean.
 As the name implies, you hand the keys of the property to the mortgage lender and they give you money in return.
-Before deciding that this is the right option for you, there are a few things to consider.
+Before deciding that this is the right option for you, our Miami foreclosure defense attorneys share a few things to consider.

-What is the process of cash for keys?
+What is the process for cash for keys in Miami?